Pigtronix Space Rip Review

 The tune and rate knobs on top control pitch and modulation.
 As I mentioned, these are the two that I struggled most to implement.
 But in the right context, they add a significant amount of flexibility and a lot of unique sounds.

-I'm not exactly a genius when it comes to guitar pedal electronics, but I would think that making a pedal like this analog would be really tricky.
+I'm not exactly a genius when it comes to guitar pedal electronics, but I would think that making this pedal analog would be really tricky.
 Nevertheless, that's what Pigtronix claims and I have no problem believing them (they're a good company).

 And it makes sense, because the pedal definitely has a warmth to it, in addition to plenty of grittiness in the fuzz.